zalopay-oss/jmeter-grpc-plugin/README.md

 ## Acknowledgements

 Thanks to @A1Darkwing (Thanh Tran), @anhldbk (Anh Le), @VoxT (Thieu Vo) who dedicated to help me review and refactor the source code of project.

+If you would like to work with the simple request by json, see [jmeter-grpc-request](https://github.com/zalopay-oss/jmeter-grpc-request)